crow-translate/QOnlineTranslator/README.md

 QOnlineTranslator::speech(text, inputLanguageCode, outputLanguageCode); // Speak "Hello word!"
 ```

-For real example of usage you can look into my other project: [Crow](https://github.com/Shatur95/Crow "A simple and lightweight translator that allows to translate and speak the selected text using the Google Translate API").
+For real example of usage you can look into my other project: [Crow Translate](https://github.com/Shatur95/CrowTranslate "A simple and lightweight translator that allows to translate and speak the selected text using the Google Translate API").

 ## Member Type Documentation